 Online Slots games are the most prolific games in most casinos today and surpass even Roulette in their popularity.
 Straightforward in nature the player simply places a bet, the reels spin and the results of the round are displayed.
 Unlike Table, Card and Video Poker games, Online Slots games do not depend on any real world device that imply a natural probability (i.e. the majority of people know that the chance of receiving a 5 when rolling a 6 sided die is 1 in 6) and instead will use a large variety of different symbols.
 This allows the game manufactures to create a wide range of game settings and House Edge values within the same game without ever misleading a player as to the likelihood of a specific event.

-Originally known as the One Armed Bandit due to the large leaver – or arm – on the side of the early machines, the nature of gambling combined with the traditional high House Edge involved in Slots games often (understandably) left player feeling robbed after play.
+Originally known as the One Armed Bandit due to the large lever – or arm – on the side of the early machines, the nature of gambling combined with the traditional high House Edge involved in Slots games often (understandably) left players feeling robbed after play.

 The first Slot type game was introduced to New York in the late 1800’s by Sittman and Pitt.
 This machine used 5 ‘Drums’ (reels) that displayed playing cards.
 The results of the round were then determined by the strength of the poker hand the player received.
 Unlike modern machines this game didn’t payout money and instead when the player received a good poker hand while playing the machines – which as a standard were located in bars – they would be entitled to various products offered by the bar.